 Day 8: The Icing on the Cake

 1.5 also included Roxas’ diaries, and the film actually offers an achievement for “reading” all the things.
 Those are scare quotes, by the way.
-You can simply open the first diary entry and hold R1 for about ten seconds, at which point you’ll have flipped through them all and gotten your stupid Copper trophy.
+You can simply open the first diary entry and hold R1 to cycle through the entries for about ten seconds, at which point you’ll have flipped through them all and gotten your stupid Copper trophy.
 You know, Square Enix, systems like this are why people don’t like Achievements.
 The fact that you can’t read the diaries alongside the film itself is also a downside.
 Maybe they could have put a “diary prompt” in the corner and you could press L1 to read it? …Nah, who am I kidding, there was no clean way to integrate these two, but the film still suffers even if I sympathize with the developers’ situation.

 While you’re in the game’s menu to look at the diaries, you may also notice that the game has started storing old tutorial data there for future reference.
 Basically all the Kingdom Hearts games would do this from this point on, and it’s a lot more convenient and handy than any system they’ve had in the past.
-Most complex games do this sort of thing in the modern age, and for good reason.
+Most complex games do this sort of thing in the modern era, and for good reason.

 Gameplay starts in the Grey Area, as it will in every day to follow.
 Saïx approaches Roxas at the start of this first session.
 Saïx serves as something of a middle manager in the Organization, giving you and the other Org members their orders.
 Today, he wants Roxas to start the tutorial, which will take place over a series of days despite some of the tutorials being seconds long.
 Apparently he’s not a very good middle manager.
-You can see what I mean about the game being drawn into narrative arcs (as often happens in games, the tutorial is infringing itself upon the narrative as though it were an arc of the narrative).
+You can see what I mean about the game being drawn into narrative arcs (as often happens in games, the tutorial is infringing itself upon the narrative as though it were an entire, blasted, self-sufficient arc of the narrative).
 It’s like h.a.n.d. took one look at reviews for KH2 and said “They think this is a drawn-out tutorial?
 We can challenge it.
 We have the technology.”

 You’re assigned Axel as your mentor for the day, though are given free reign of the Grey Area if you care to pop around and speak to others.
 Number XIV is there, but like Roxas, Number XIV does not speak if spoken to.
 XIV is shorter than Roxas, though it can be hard to tell with Roxas’ hair.
 Zexion is also present, and he remarks on Number XIV’s name, wondering if it is “significant,” even though he does not tell you what the name is.
 You won’t have to wait long.
 When you’re ready to go on your training, we suddenly meet up with the film, as both versions show the same scene.
 Axel spots Roxas staring at XIV, and will ask Saïx about her name for you.
 Saïx even answers, which is awfully polite for him!
 It seems No. XIV’s name is “Xion,” pronounced “shi-ON.”
 Axel then quizzes Roxas on a few other names, probably meant to be a call-forward to how he quizzed Roxas on Xemnas’ name in KH2.